Client Authentication and Authorization

 Combine Authentication Methods

-As of Tyk v2.3, it is possible to have multiple authentication middleware chained together.
+Tyk allows you to chain multiple authentication methods together so that each authentication must be successful for access to be granted to the API.
 For example, you can use an Access Token in combination with Basic Auth or with a JSON Web Token.
-Below is a video demonstration of this functionality:

 -